Network Security #

 - Network Taps to monitor traffic

-not powered (removes los off power failure mode)
+activepoweredpassivenot powered (removes loss of power failure mode)

 Network Design Concepts #